Publications

 Paper outlining the SimSoup model, and presenting results of an initial investigation into the relationship between network connection density and network activity.
 It is shown that persistent states in SimSoup networks can exist for long periods.
 It is also shown that in some cases they can have an oscillating behaviour.

-Paper presented to the Artificial Chemistry workshop at ECAL 2005 - VIIIth European Conference on Artificial Life in September 2005.
+Paper and presentation for the Artificial Chemistry workshop at ECAL 2005 - VIIIth European Conference on Artificial Life in September 2005.

 Abstract: The mechanism for evolution in the first lifeforms is a key question that must be addressed by any explanation of the Origin of Life.
 The SimSoup artificial chemistry model is described, and it is shown how catalytic reactions can be represented as 'compound interactions'.
 A possible mechanism for inheritance in metabolic networks is outlined using graphical notation developed for SimSoup.
 Preliminary results from computer simulations are presented; it is demonstrated that a SimSoup network has multiple persistent states and that transitions between these states can occur as a result of perturbations or random fluctuations.
 It is argued that this may have relevance to understanding the mechanism of evolution in early lifeforms.

-Presentation to Alergic group at Sussex University, UK.
+Presentation to the Alergic group at Sussex University, UK.